-Apart from a lifejacket, the anchor is perhaps the most important device to have on hand when boating or sailing.
+Apart from a lifejacket and a bilge pump, the anchor is perhaps the most important device to have on hand when boating or sailing.
 It is a life safety device, an emergency device, and a comfort device all in one.
 You can’t park your boat like you can your car, so you’ll have to use an anchor from time to time, if you want to stay in the same general area.

 The type of anchor you use can vary a lot, depending on the size and type of boat, the location of the boat, and the type of bottom material you’ll be anchoring into.
 Generally, it’s best to have an anchor on hand that will be effective in the widest variety of environments you’re likely to be encountering.
 But it some cases, you may want to have multiple anchors on board that can be used in different circumstances.

 In this article, we’ll look at the various types of anchors, and zoom in on which ones are most effective in which environments and use cases.

 Now don’t drift off, we’re just getting to the good stuff!

 An anchor is a device attached to boats with a chain or rope to help the vessel stay in place.
 Almost universally made of metal, anchors vary in their design depending on the type of boat you have and the area you plan to use it in.